tomblanchard/boilerplate/README.md

 ### Any other assets

-Place any other asstes (images, fonts etc) in their own directories in `site/lib/`.
+Place any other asstes (images, fonts etc) in their own directories in `site/lib/`, there are a couple of directories setup by default.

 ## Installation